 Looking for a way to beat the heat this summer?
 You don't have to sit inside in the AC to stay cool.
 Why not head underground where you'll be able to experience mild temperatures all year round?

-On the western end of the region, you'll find Crystal Cave, just outside of Kutztown.
+On the western end of the region, just outside of Kutztown, you'll find Crystal Cave.
 The cavern was discovered in 1871 when some explorers were using dynamite to blast out limestone.
 Since its discovery, millions have visited the cave to explore what lies inside.
 Guided tours are available where you'll get a chance to learn about the various rock formations present.

 Perhaps the coolest part of the tour is when the lights go out.
 In modern time, it's nearly impossible to experience true darkness.
 When inside Crystal Cave, your tour guide will briefly turn out the lights so you can experience what that level of darkness is like.
 Can you imagine exploring the newly discovered cave with only the guidance of the light from an oil lamp?